Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Credit: VFC, https://vfcfoods.com/press

-Red was seen as the tastiest color when it came to the packaging of plant-based meat.
+Red was seen as the tastiest colour when it came to the packaging of plant-based meat.
 56% (UK) and 54% (US) of consumers associated red with superior taste.

 4. Blue packaging signifies affordability

-Aside from this, blue was also the most universally favored color among consumers (their preferred color out of the options given, not related to plant-based food).
+Aside from this, blue was also the most universally favoured colour among consumers (their preferred colour out of the options given, not related to plant-based food).

 → Actionable insight: Leverage blue to signal either budget-friendly or premium products – or both!
 Given its calming effect, blue can convey both cost-effectiveness and a willingness to pay more for quality.